Matmul High-level API Enabling L2 Cache Tiling

 __aicore__ inline BlockCoord GetBlockCoord(int64_t tileIdx) { GetCommonTileIndex(tileIdx); int64_t mTileIdx = newBlockIdx_ % mL2TileNumTmp_; mTileIdx = mTileIdx + mL2Idx_ * mL2TileNum_; int64_t nTileIdx = 0; if (mL2TileNumTmp_ != 0 && nL2TileNumTmp_ != 0) { int64_t tmp = newBlockIdx_ /CalcLcm(mL2TileNumTmp_, nL2TileNumTmp_); nTileIdx = (newBlockIdx_ + tmp) % nL2TileNumTmp_; } nTileIdx = nTileIdx + nL2Idx_ * nL2TileNum_; return {mTileIdx * l1M, nTileIdx * l1N, 0}; }

-- Set the left and right matrices, and calculate Matmul for multiple times based on the L2 cache tile size and the subscript of the execution core calculated in the previous steps.
+- Set the left and right matrices, and perform Matmul computations iteratively based on the L2 cache tile count and execution core subscript computed in the previous steps.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22